Reforming Virginia’s Behavioral Health System:

 Reforming the System

 To reform the system, DBHDS designed System Transformation Excellence and Performance (STEP-VA), an innovative initiative for individuals with behavioral health disorders featuring a uniform set of required services, consistent quality measures, and improved oversight in all Virginia communities.
 STEP-VA is based on a national best practice model that requires the development of a set array of deliberately chosen services that make up a comprehensive, accessible system for those with serious behavioral health disorders.
 An extensive stakeholder initiative then helped define the services that are needed in Virginia.
 The following services are included in STEP-VA:

 STEP-VA is designed to incorporate services over multiple years, each providing the infrastructure and expertise needed to build on the next.
 To implement these changes, STEP-VA will expand certain existing services and implement new services to maximize impact.
-The STEP-VA model is shown below:

 The implementation of STEP-VA services will improve access, increase quality, build consistency and strengthen accountability across Virginia’s public behavioral health system.
 Also, STEP-VA services are intended to foster wellness among individuals with behavioral health disorders in everyday life to prevent crises before they arise.
 Additional outcomes would include fewer admissions to state and private hospitals, decreased emergency room visits, and reduced involvement of individuals with behavioral health disorders in the criminal justice system.

 In 2017, Governor McAuliffe and the General Assembly set STEP-VA in motion by providing $4.9 million in general fund dollars and $4 million through the Governor’s Access Plan (GAP) for an initial group of CSBs to implement Same Day Access, a program that allows a person who calls or appears at a CSB to be assessed that same day instead of potentially waiting weeks for an appointment.
 Funding levels for fiscal year 2022 are provided here: